VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 received a **MarkAsReserved** command before it called the **CalculateTotal** method.

-## Handling commands synchronously and inline
+## Handling commands synchronously and in-process

 In the V2 release, the system used the Windows Azure Service Bus to deliver all commands to their recipients.
 This meant that the system delivered the commands asynchronously.
-In the v3 release, the MVC controllers now send their commands synchronously and inline in order to improve the response times in the UI by bypassing the command bus and delivering commands directly to their handlers.
-In addition, in the **ConferenceProcessor** worker role, commands sent to **Order** aggregates are sent synchronously inline using the same mechanism.
+In the v3 release, the MVC controllers now send their commands synchronously and in-process in order to improve the response times in the UI by bypassing the command bus and delivering commands directly to their handlers.
+In addition, in the **ConferenceProcessor** worker role, commands sent to **Order** aggregates are sent synchronously in-process using the same mechanism.

 > **MarkusPersona:** We still continue to send commands to the
 > **SeatsAvailability** aggregate asynchronously because with multiple